Cossacks: Bolshevik uprising and Civil War, 1917–1922

+Cossack autonomies in Don, Kuban and North Caucasus

 Soon after the Bolsheviks seized power in Petrograd on 7–8 November 1917, most Cossack atamans and their government refused to recognize the legitimacy of the new regime.
 The Don Cossack ataman, Aleksey Kaledin, went as far as to invite opponents of the Bolsheviks to the Don Host.
 But the position of many Cossack governments was far from secure, even within the boundaries of their hosts.
 In some areas, soviets formed by outlanders and soldiers rivaled the Cossack government, and ethnic minorities also tried to acquire a measure of self-rule.
 Even the Cossack communities themselves were divided, as the atamans tended to represent the interests of prosperous landowners and the officer corps.
-Poorer Cossacks, and those serving in the army, were susceptible to Bolshevik propaganda promising to spare “toiling Cossacks” from land appropriation.
+Poorer Cossacks, and those serving in the army, were susceptible to Bolshevik propaganda promising to spare "toiling Cossacks" from land appropriation.

 The unwillingness of rank-and-file Cossacks to vigorously defend the Cossack government enabled the Red Army to occupy the vast majority of Cossack lands by late spring of 1918.
-But the Bolsheviks’ policy of requisitioning grain and foodstuffs from the countryside to supply Russia's starving northern cities quickly fomented revolt among Cossack communities.
+But the Bolsheviks' policy of requisitioning grain and foodstuffs from the countryside to supply Russia's starving northern cities quickly fomented revolt among Cossack communities.
 These Cossack rebels elected new atamans and made common cause with other anticommunist forces, such as the Volunteer Army in South Russia.
 Subsequently, the Cossack homelands became bases for the White movement during the Russian Civil War.